-Plan to close polling places in black county draws backlash
+Backlash erupts over poll-closing plan in black county

 In an email to supporters, Abrams wrote that a “proposal to eliminate nearly every polling location in a Black Belt county belongs in a history textbook, not the current events section.”

-County officials asked Kemp’s office for recommendations after the former county election supervisor abruptly quit earlier this year, Coleman said.
+County officials asked Kemp’s office for guidance after the former county election supervisor abruptly quit earlier this year, Coleman said.
+The elections director, Chris Harvey, suggested several possible consultants, said secretary of state spokeswoman Candice Broce.
+Coleman told the AP that Harvey only recommended one, Mike Malone.

-Secretary of state spokeswoman Candice Broce insisted that the elections director, Chris Harvey, suggested several possible consultants, but Coleman has repeatedly told the AP that Harvey only recommended one, Mike Malone.
 Reached by the AP on Tuesday, Malone’s only comment was, “I don’t have anything to do with the board’s decision.”
 He didn’t elaborate and said his attorney told him not to comment.

 County officials have been inundated by emails from around the country — and as far away as England — demanding they scrap the plan.